edgelaboratories/terraform-mysql-db/README.md

 - It creates a database 👋
 - Optionally, it creates a user named after the database when not specified.
-- Optionally, it create two roles to obtain credentials via Vault:
+- Optionally, it creates two roles to obtain credentials via Vault:

     - `${vault_backend_path}/${DBNAME}-all-privileges` with `ALL PRIVILEGES` permissions.
     - `${vault_backend_path}/${DBNAME}-read-only` with `SELECT` permissions.